cryptojobslist/i18n-cryptojobslist/README.md

 [Spreadsheet](https://docs.google.com/spreadsheets/d/1bIgFwJOXaLXfAIfRHdysLAS-BBeI5TgXZ-53wagbEvI/edit#gid=0) with existing translations.
 Edit with love and care 🥰

 - Clone this repo
+- Install dependencies with `yarn` or `npm install`
 - Make your contribution
-- Run tests - make sure they all pass
+- Run tests `yarn test` or `npm run test`.
+Make sure they all pass before committing
-- before your push, run `npm version patch` to bump version up
+- Before your push, run `npm version patch` to bump version up
 - Make a pull request

 Thank you!

+Questions?
+Join our Engineering **Discord** - https://discord.gg/GgpJX8KUP9